This article has been revised to provide the most accurate and up-to-date information.

 The Anatomy of Intervertebral Discs

-Treatment with Discectomies
+Treatment with Discectomy

-Discectomies try to eliminate back pain by literally removing a portion of or the entire spinal disc that is injured.
-This procedure can help to eliminate some of the pain caused by the damaged disc, especially that related to nerve pain.
-However, there are many downfalls to this treatment as well.
+A discectomy is a surgical procedure that tries to solve this problem by literally removing the portion of the spinal disc that is injured.
+This procedure can help to eliminate some of the pain caused by the disc injury, especially that related to nerve pain caused by compression from the herniated nucleus pulposus.
+However, there are many unintended consequences to this surgical treatment.

-Discseel as an Alternative Option
+Discseel® as an Alternative, Non-Surgical Option